-Centercode's Enhanced Integrations enables access to a complete API toolset - enabling anything from outbound webhooks, to app-driven feedback submission, to Tableau (and other BI / visualization tool) integration.
+Centercode's Enhanced Integrations enable access to a complete API toolset - enabling anything from outbound webhooks, to app-driven feedback submission, to Tableau (and other BI/visualization tools) integration.

 - For general information, you can refer to the “Centercode Guides to Simple API Integrations” section.
 The video versions are also linked below.

 - For integrating with a specific system or to accomplish a specific use case, please refer to the “Centercode Guides to Endpoint Specific Systems” section.

 - Our official API reference documentation can be found here.